-During the first quarter of 2018, the World Trade Center Performing Arts Center, Inc. (WTCPAC) Subrecipient Agreement was amended to extend the term of the agreement through June 30, 2019 and increase funding by \$48,000,000 for payment of Leasehold Additional Rent to the Port Authority of New York and New Jersey (PANYNJ).
-The Leasehold Additional Rent was a one-time payment as part of the lease agreement executed between PANYNJ and WTCPAC for access to easements and other rights at Site 1B on the World Trade Center site.
-During this period, \$48,000,000 was paid to the PANYNJ on behalf of the WTCPAC primarily from activity W ART 0171 in Grant1.
-No funds in this activity were used for the Leasehold Additional Rent payment.
-However, two reimbursement requests totaling \$1,330,084 were paid to the WTCPAC from this activity for ongoing design work.
-Three additional reimbursement requests totaling approximately \$641,000, received during the past quarter are under review.
-WTCPAC continues to move forward with Design Development at approximately 92% completion.
-The Performing Arts Center (PAC) will be a public space, with an estimated 100,000+ attendees for performances alone, each year.
+During the second quarter of 2018, three reimbursement requests totaling \$604,890.00 were paid to the World Trade Center Performing Arts Center (WTCPAC) from this activity for ongoing design work.
+One additional reimbursement request totaling approximately \$252,500 was received during this period and is under review.
+The WTCPAC continues to move forward with Design Development completed and construction documents underway.
+Above grade construction of the WTCPAC's flagship facility is anticipated to begin in the spring of 2019.

+The Performing Arts Center (PAC) will be a public space, with an estimated 100,000 plus attendees for performances alone, each year.
 In addition to usage during its performing arts programming, The PAC will host and produce a full slate of other public activities.
 It will be a local resource for the large and growing downtown community, providing arts, education and programming for children and adults from the morning to late at night.
 Workers and residents of Lower Manhattan will attend classes and seminars at the PAC, have discussions with artists, and attend public music performances.
-It will be a social gathering location, a place where local businesses and community groups can hold meetings, where artists and visitors co-mingle, where New York and Downtown meets itself.
+It will be a social gathering location, a place where local businesses and community groups can hold meetings, where artists and visitors comingle, where New York and Downtown meets.
 Located at a transit hub and near one of the most visited and significant sites in New York City, The PAC will also serve the greater New York City area, with visitors for performances and other programming arriving from all parts of New York City, New Jersey, Long Island and around the world.
 This project is proceeding on schedule.